tink-crypto/tink/docs/CMAKE-HOWTO.md

 # Incorporating Tink into your project

-If you are developing a project that uses Tink, you might incorporate the library following one of the following approaches.
+If you are developing a project that uses Tink, you might incorporate the library using one of the following approaches.
 At the moment, only the in-tree dependency is supported, although all of them should work.

 ## In-tree dependency